muslewski/puzg.pl/README.md

 - [ ] Add alt images to oUczelniPage Carousel
 - [ ] Add pagination to News when the news will be stored in database
 - [ ] Add PDF Reader https://react-pdf-viewer.dev/
+- [ ] Replace my email to sekretariat in contact form route.tsx